Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Concluding Remarks

 Bags in \lamrfail have \emph{linear} resources, which are used exactly once.
-In ongoing work, we have defined an extension of \lamrfail in which bags contain both linear and \emph{unrestricted} resources, as in~\cite{PaganiR10}, and established that our approach to encodability into \spi extends to such an enriched language.
-This development, reported in \cite{DBLP:journals/corr/abs-2111}, requires the full typed process framework in~\cite{CairesP17}, with replicated processes and labeled choices (which were not needed to encode \lamrfail).
+In recent work, we have defined an extension of \lamrfail in which bags contain both linear and \emph{unrestricted} resources, as in~\cite{PaganiR10}, and established that our approach to encodability into \spi extends to such an enriched language~\cite{DBLP:conf/types/PaulusN021}.
+This development requires the full typed process framework in~\cite{CairesP17}, with replicated processes and labeled choices (not needed to encode \lamrfail).